 - Kanheri Caves

 Located in the forests of the Sanjay Gandhi National Park outside of Mumbai, the Kanheri Caves once served as a Buddhist monastery.

 - Karla and Bhaja Caves

 These caves overlooking Lonavala feature Buddhist carvings and architecture from the 2nd to 1st centuries BC.
 Visitors can also swim in a nearby waterfall.

 - Pandavleni Caves

-This 2,000-year-old cave architecture outside of Nashik was built by Jain kings and feature intricate religious monuments and unique water tanks.
+This 2,000-year-old cave outside of Nashik was built by Jain kings and features intricate religious monuments and unique water tanks.

 - Pitalkhora Caves